pgs17/CSV_CHATGPT/README.md

 ## Installation:
 * Create a virtual environment using `python -m venv <name-of-your-env>`
 * Activate the environment using `./<virtual-env-name>/scripts/activate`
+* pip install the requirements
+* To run the main.py streamlit run main.py

 ## Dependencies: